 As a whole, we like this shoe for its fit and wearability.
 The performance of Butora Brava is only fair, but few shoes in the kid's market have excellent performance.
 Instead, comfort tends to be the priority.

 Kids climbing shoes are not known to be excellent at edging, and that rings true with these shoes.
 The Brava is a soft, flexible shoe that has a hard time standing on small footholds.
 They would be much better at edging if they were slightly downturned and a bit stiffer.

 But let's be honest, for the majority of routes most kids are doing, these shoes will perform just fine.
-The kids who crush and start to seek out harder thin face routes should look towards the Black Diamond Momentum - Kids, or the La Sportiva Maverink - Kids.
+The kids who crush and start to seek out harder thin face routes should look towards something that scores higher in the edging metric.

 The butyl Butora F5 rubber also has great friction in cracks and has no issues on moderate terrain.
 Even though it's an extremely flexible shoe, it is quite rigid across the width of the toe box and does a good job of protecting the foot because it retains quite a bit of its flat shape in cracks, allowing the feet to stay in their natural position.

 The narrow, slender shape of the to box on the Brava helps make this shoe decent at climbing pockets, but if the shoes were a bit stiffer, it would be appreciated.
 The flexible sole that hurts the performance on small edges is also what prevents this shoe from being better on pockets, but the shape and volume of the shoe are at least working in their favor.
 However, when the climbing steepens, the performance suffers greatly.

 The rigid forefoot that helps with crack climbing works against this shoe when it comes to sensitivity.
 Even though it's super light and flexible, that lateral stiffness makes it difficult to feel the rock.
 But don't feel that just because it's not a sensitive shoe, that you can't smear on small holds.